elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/data/data-import-tool.md

 #### What is a CSV file?

-A CSV (Comma Separated Value) file is a data file that you can upload into ERPNext to update various data.
+A CSV (Comma Separated Value) file is a data file that you can upload into Revalue ERP to update various data.
 Any spreadsheet file from popular spreadsheet applications like MS Excel or Open Office Spreadsheet can be saved as a CSV file.